rabanah/datasciencecoursera/HelloWorld.md

 ## This is a markdown file
 Markdown is a text-to-HTML conversion tool for web writers.
 Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).[[source]][1]

+You can play around with Markdown in [*Markdown-Here* live demo page] (http://markdown-here.com/livedemo.html "MD-here live-demo").

 ### Unordered list
 * First item.
 * Second item.